+Building trust in your relationship with your customer is crucial.
 Shoppers are put off by extra charges that were not declared at the beginning of the online shopping journey.
 Turning this around is as simple as being straightforward about the total amount of the purchase, including shipping fees.

 Other turnoffs are technical in nature – website time-out, website crashes, screen freezing – all of which create a negative buyer experience to the point where people end up abandoning your site altogether.
-Fixing these issues can have a significant impact on lowing your cost per acquisition.
+Fixing these issues can have a significant impact on lowering your cost per acquisition.

 14. Put a Temporary Stop on Any Unprofitable Paid Campaigns